PierreIsCoding/sdiy/Digital_Sample_And_Hold/README.md

 ## Build Notes
+* Please note the extra wires underneath the IC's.
 * This module has build-in ISP (in system programmer) headers to connect with a programmer and to upload the code to the Attiny84.
 For this I creates a little adapter on a piece of perfboard so I could connect it wiht my DIY Arduino Nano programmer.
 See [Attiny Programmer](https://github.com/PierreIsCoding/sdiy/tree/main/Attiny_Programmer)
-* Please note the extra wires underneath the IC's.
+* When uploading the code set the Clock Division switch to 1:2 (downwards), else the programmer will be interfered.

 <img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/Digital_Sample_And_Hold/IMAGES/programming.jpg" height="500" />